DamienGulliver/HAL/README.md

 📁 HAL/
 ├── 📁 pc/                  # PC implementation
 ├── 📁 nano/                # Jetson Nano implementation
+└── 📁 scripts/             # Setup scripts for each platform
 └── 📁 docs/                # Documentation
 ```
 See the README files in each directory for platform-specific details.